 The results from laser treatments are considered permanent, although your skin continues to age.
 But even considering future changes from aging, laser treatments deliver long-lasting results.
 That’s one reason to undergo the often more expensive laser treatments versus undergoing temporary cosmetic treatments such as chemical peels or Botox treatments.

-Botox, Dysport and other injectables have a relative short span of effectiveness.
+Botox, Dysport, and other injectables have a relatively short span of effectiveness.
 Some treatments only last for a few months before you need to return for more.
-So while they’re less expensive in the short run, they may be just as expensive long-term.
+So while they’re less expensive in the short run, they may be just as expensive long term.

 Chemical peels may last longer than Botox injections, but you can’t get as deep treatment from a peel as you can from a laser.
 A chemical peel generally treats the surface layer of your skin.
 So while you may look great once you’ve recovered from the peel, you may need another one before a year is up.
 Like injections, peels require that you return for continued treatments.